-Our expert contributors We asked experts in the industry to offer commentary to add another layer to the research, as well as practical recommendations that you can implement to address or protect against toxic workplace cultures.
+Our expert contributors We asked experts in the industry to offer commentary to add another layer to the research, as well as practical recommendations that you can implement to address toxic workplace cultures.
 The following experts have shared their insights.

 Jenni Field, Business Communications Expert & Author Jenni is an international speaker, author, podcaster and business communications strategist.
-She has worked in communications for almost 20 years, specialising in helping teams and leaders use communication to take people, and organisations, from chaos to calm.
+She has worked in communications for almost 20 years, specialising in helping teams and leaders use communication to take people (and the organisation) from chaos to calm.

-Smriti Joshi, Lead Psychologist at Wysa Wysa provides anonymous mental health support on-demand.
-Wysa's clinically proven AI-first approach enables employees to improve their mental health before symptoms become severe, and encourages them to take additional support when it's needed by guiding them towards Wysa's human coaching, workplace Employee Assistance Programs or national crisis lines.
+Smriti Joshi, Lead Psychologist at Wysa Wysa provides anonymous mental health support ondemand.
+Wysa's clinically proven AI-first approach enables employees to improve their mental health before symptoms become severe, and encourages them to take additional support when it's needed by guiding them towards Wysa's human coaching, your EAP or national crisis lines.
 Wysa has helped over 5 million people through 550 million AI conversations across 90 countries.